 How to Use a Small Business Loan Calculator

 Using a small business loan calculator is one of the best ways to budget your finances.
 You can input your business loan information: loan amount, the loan term, and the interest rate.
-The business loan calculator will then show you the monthly payments you’ll need to make in order to pay off the total loan amount.
+It will then show you the monthly payments you’ll need to make in order to pay off the total loan amount.
 The loans calculator will also show you the total interest your loan will end up costing you by the end of your term.

 Using these types of tools is a great way to create a financial plan and budget for your business’ cash flow.